Months of QA, completed in hours with OwlityAI.

 Think back to 2010.
 Running a full regression test suite for a complex application could take days.
 Because almost all the scope was completed manually.
 Now, let’s fast-forward to today.
 AI testing tools, which were named the future of software testing, execute the same tests in hours — with minimal effort or completely without humans.

-The IEEE Computer Society report posed an interesting statistic: Autonomous testing improved defect detection by 47% on average.
+The IEEE Computer Society report posed an interesting statistic: Autonomous testing improved defect detection by 47% on average — proof that AI is at the core of modern software testing trends.
 How?

 This technology uses AI and Machine Learning to adapt dynamically to changes in code, environments, and user behaviors.
 Manual methods, in turn, focus on scripts and predefined logic, and autonomous testing puts stakes on self-learning and data-driven insights.

 So what?
 As of 2024, over 54% of US tech companies use AI code generators.
 Despite the fact that they can make mistakes, just imagine how far early adopters would be able to reach.
-Forrester is sure that companies implementing next-gen AI testing strategies can reduce testing cycles by up to 35% and lower overall quality assurance costs.
+Forrester is sure that companies embracing AI testing strategies, one of the fastest-growing software testing trends, can reduce testing cycles by up to 35%.

 But one thing at a time.
 Here are ten 2025 testing trends you should pay attention to.